STMicroelectronics/stm32-mfxstm32l152/README.md

    * The CMSIS modules (core and device) corresponding to the ARM(tm) core implemented in this STM32 product.
    * The STM32 HAL-LL drivers, an abstraction layer offering a set of APIs ensuring maximized portability across the STM32 portfolio.
    * The BSP drivers of each evaluation, demonstration or nucleo board provided for this STM32 series.
-   * A consistent set of middleware components such as RTOS, USB, FatFS, graphics, touch sensing library...
+   * A consistent set of middleware libraries such as RTOS, USB, FatFS, graphics, touch sensing library...
    * A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.

 Two models of publication are proposed for the STM32Cube embedded software: